christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 Go and view the React page served from Docker at https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com/.

-After you have had a look at the page, let's stop the container with `docker stop client`.
+After you have had a look at the page, let's stop the container with `docker stop client`{{execute}}.